24 hours customer service +9779849693351

 4. ACAP Permit (if entering through the Jomsom/Mustang region).

 All permits must be issued through a registered trekking agency.
-Solo trekking is not allowed in restricted areas—you must be accompanied by a licensed guide.
+The area is restricted, so no solo travelers are allowed to travel alone and must be accompanied by a licensed guide.

-The Dolpo trek cost varies depending on the length of the trek, number of participants, and level of service (standard tea house trek vs. fully supported camping trek).
+The Jomsom Dolpo trek cost varies depending on the length of the trek, the number of participants, and the level of service (standard tea house trek vs fully supported camping trek).
 Camping treks may cost more due to the need for extra support staff, tents, kitchen equipment, and food supplies.
+The trek itinerary is for a total of sixteen days, begins at Jomsom, and ends in Kathmandu after a scenic flight from Nepalgunj.

 The ideal time for the Jomsom to Dolpo trek is during the dry months of spring (April to June) and autumn (September to early November).